akka/akka/akka-docs/intro/getting-started-first-java.rst

 - ``akka-testkit-1.1.jar`` -- Toolkit for testing Actors

 We also have Akka Modules containing add-on modules outside the core of Akka.
-You can download the Akka Modules distribution from TODO.
+You can download the Akka Modules distribution from `<http://akka.io/downloads/>`_.
 It contains Akka core as well.
 We will not be needing any modules there today, but for your information the module JARs are these: